rolsen/ljswitchboard-project_manager/README.md

 ```bash
 npm run checkout_master
 ```
-7. Cpdate all the repositories by running the command "npm run git_pull" in each sub-module directory.
+7. Update all the repositories by running the command "npm run git_pull" in each sub-module directory.
 ```bash
 npm run git_pull
 ```